scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 practices (software versioning, CI, testing).
 Organizations like Software Carpentry :cite:`wilson2014software` have been successful in this domain.
-Creating sustainable domain specific scientific software requires a strong decoupling from research artifacts so users from different backgrounds can successfully work with the software.
+Creating sustainable domain specific scientific software requires a systematic decoupling of reusable library code from research artifacts so users from different backgrounds can successfully work with the software.
 Researchers writing code with knowledge about software design will have more success in creating a sustainable community.